cabforum/smime/SBR.md

    The Registration Scheme identified in the Certificate SHALL be the result of the verification performed in accordance with [Section 3.2.3](#323-authentication-of-organization-identity).
 The Registration Scheme SHALL be identified using the following structure in the presented order:

     * 3 character Registration Scheme identifier;
-    * 2 character ISO 3166 country code for the nation in which the Registration Scheme is operated, or if the scheme is operated globally ISO 3166 code "XG" SHALL be used;
+    * 2 character ISO 3166 country code for the nation in which the Registration Scheme is operated, or if the scheme is operated globally (such as LEI) then the ISO 3166 code "XG" SHALL be used;
     * For the NTR Registration Scheme identifier, where registrations are administrated at the subdivision (state or province) level, a plus "+" (0x2B (ASCII), U+002B (UTF-8)) followed by an up-to-three alphanumeric character ISO 3166-2 identifier for the subdivision of the nation in which the Registration Scheme is operated;
     * a hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8));
     * Registration Reference allocated in accordance with the identified Registration Scheme.